Elizabeth Garvie

 Elizabeth Garvie (born 1957) is an English actress known for her role as Elizabeth Bennet in the 1980 BBC dramatisation of Pride and Prejudice.
-Her other screen roles include Nancy Rufford in The Good Soldier (1981), Lady Elizabeth Montford in The House of Eliott (1992), Camilla, Duchess of Cornwall in Diana: Her True Story (1993), and Diana Rivers in Jane Eyre (1997).
-She has guest starred on the television series Alas Smith and Jones, Midsomer Murders, and Miss Marple.
+Her other screen roles include Nancy Rufford in The Good Soldier (1981), Lady Elizabeth Montford in The House of Eliott (1992), the later Queen Camilla in Diana: Her True Story (1993), and Diana Rivers in Jane Eyre (1997).
+She has guest starred on the television series The Agatha Christie Hour, Alas Smith and Jones, Midsomer Murders, and Miss Marple.